 Istrian peninsula, also known as a Tuscany of Croatia is one of its most beautiful parts.
-It is a great mixture of a beautiful Mediterranean coastline and the inland full of vineyards, olive trees and a small hills with a Medieval towns on them.
+It is an excellent mixture of beautiful Mediterranean coastline and the inland full of vineyards, olive trees and a small hills with Medieval towns on them.

-The best way to explore it is by car because this will gave you the opportunity to wonder from town to town and explore its great cuisine and history.
+The best way to explore it is by car because this will allow you to wander from town to town and explore its exceptional cuisine and history.

 #1 – Pula

-Istra’s biggest city has rich history that goes back to Prehistory times.
-Well preserved amphitheater (Arena), triumphal arch, forum and theater originates from Roman times.
-The city itself has a great Mediterranean architecture, but also a lot of bars and restaurants where you can try local food.
+Istra’s biggest city has a rich history that goes back to Prehistory times.
+Well preserved amphitheatre (Arena), triumphal arch, forum and theatre originates from Roman times.
+The city itself has great Mediterranean architecture, but also a lot of bars and restaurants where you can try local food.

 #2 – Poreč